Google Cloud

 D3V applied the best practices for GCP and came up with a CI/CD Architecture that automates the deployment process with just a Trigger Button using a combination of GCP services such as Google Kubernetes Engine, Cloud Build, and Cloud Monitoring.

 D3V leveraged cloud Build triggers for following the GitOps Style based on the given architecture.
 Cloud Build is a service that executes your builds on Google Cloud Platform’s infrastructure.
 It can import source code from a variety of repositories or cloud storage spaces, execute a build to your specifications, and produce artifacts such as Docker containers or Java archives.
-Our goal was to follow GitOps style using Cloud Build to have a seamless automated build process
+Our goal was to follow GitOps style using Cloud Build to have a seamless automated build process.

-Github which triggers a build and deploy to GKE In the above architecture, for the CI and CD, it gets triggered by checking in changes in Github which triggers a build and deploy to GKE
+In the above architecture, for the CI and CD, it gets triggered by checking in changes in Github which triggers a build and deploy to GKE

 This architecture uses two Git repositories: